 What Are the Advantages and Disadvantages of Current Converters?

 The advantages of having electrical energy in the form of alternating current are diverse:

 - It is the type of current that is used worldwide and therefore gives a point of normality.

 - It facilitates the purchase of household appliances to access the most efficient ones.

 - It allows to maintain stable values of voltage and waveform, despite the variability of the state of charge of the batteries.

-Not all are advantages, they also have some drawback:
+Not all are advantages, they also have some drawbacks:

 - The installation consists of one more element, the converter.
 Therefore, the reliability of the system decreases.

-- The converter has electrical losses to compensate generating more electricity to the modules (5%).
+- The converter has electrical losses to compensate by generating more electricity to the modules (5%).

 - In small installations, the converter can represent an important part of the budget; for example, for an installation of about 100 Wp of module power, a 250 W converter can represent 20% of the total cost.